What to look for when storing strawberries

 Important: Never remove the green part or stalk before washing, as this will damage the strawberry, and it will lose its taste and drink water through this cut part.

 How to store strawberries in the refrigerator?

 Strawberries are best fresh, so they also need to be stored properly in the refrigerator so they can last a week or even two.
-After washing and drying them according to the above procedure, store them in a vacuum container with a drainer.
+After washing and drying them according to the above procedure, store them in a vacuum canister with a drainer.
 By pumping air out of the container, you will also remove the proportion of oxygen, which in addition to moisture and heat is the main culprit for food spoilage.
-Use a manual vacuum pump or the canister hose conected to your vacuum sealer.
+Use a manual vacuum pump or the canister hose connected to your vacuum sealer.

 How to freeze berries?

 For long-term storage of strawberries, when e.g. want to use after their season in cakes, pastries or smoothies, we recommend freezing in vacuum bags to keep all the vitamins and minerals and a rich sweet taste.
 Status vacuum cleaners have a manual vacuum function to prevent them from damaging or crushing the strawberries, as you can stop pumping air out of the bag exactly when you want it to.
-In case you want to keep the individual fruits separate, place them on a tray at a distance of half a centimeter and pre-freeze.
+In case you want to keep the individual fruits separate, place them on a tray at a distance of half a centimetre and pre-freeze.
 After one hour, take them out of the cupboard or freezer and vacuum normally.
 In this case, you can also use the automatic function.